Skip to Content

 disneyland trip packing list printable overlay main street castle

 In addition to the obvious items like clothes and toiletries, there are a few other things that can make your trip more enjoyable.
-For example, an autograph book is a great way to get the signatures of all your favorite Disney characters.
+For example, an autograph book is a great way to get the signatures of all your favorite Disney characters, and a phone charger is essential for a long day in the parks.

 Below you’ll find a list of necessary things to bring to Disneyland, including both the obvious and the not-so-obvious to help make your stay or visit to the Happiest Place on Earth even more magical.
 This post contains affiliate links; I may earn a commission if you purchase from my links.